TzorAL/ntua-dataspace-connector/README.md

 - At least 540MB of memory, but to accommodate workloads, it is recommended a system with at least 20G of disk space and 4G of memory.
 - An internet connection

-See more details regarding its configuration in the [prerequisites](#prerequisites) section
+See more details regarding its configuration in the [Prerequisites](#prerequisites) section

 ### 2. Request dataspace certificates